Patient Web Resources

 Example of how much detail to put in a SOP

-PrescQIPP also host webinars on CD management, at https://www.prescqipp.info/other-comms/media-videos-and-webinars.
-These are broadcast live then made available as recordings.
+PrescQIPP host webinars on CD management, these are broadcast live then made available as recordings.

 - Wednesday 18 October 2017: Opioid Aware Next Steps Webinar (Session 2 of 2) - Dr Ruth Bastable